dreamingechoes/retrospectivex/README.md

 # Retrospectivex

-There's an example user in the seeds to use for testing purposes:
+There's an example administrator in the seeds to use for testing purposes:

 - **email**: example@example.com
 - **password**: 123456